posted

 Will my parts distort during the process?

-Typically there is minimal to no movement during the process as nitride is considered a low temperature thermal process.
+Typically there is minimal movement during the process as nitride is considered a low temperature thermal process.

 Will I need to machine/grind my parts after nitriding?